CyberGsus/todo-app-express/client/README.md

 ## TODO

 - [x] Fix dialog recursion when called 2nd time
-- [ ] Move the dialogs to a parent component
+- [x] Move the dialogs to a parent component
-  - [ ] Make an event listener to make a form on a note
+  - [x] Make an event listener to make the form appear
-  - [ ] Use that to make the dialog appear
+  - [x] Use that to make the dialog appear
-- [ ] Make a dialog for confirm deleting a note
+- [x] Make a dialog for confirm deleting a note
+  - [ ] Actually delete the note
 - [ ] Create a button & form to add a new note

+- [ ] Clean attachment to API via environment variable
+- [ ] Make attachment to API actually work